- Engaging in self-care activities is an essential practice for safeguarding your physical and mental well-being—particularly in times of stress.

 Formal support groups offer a structured environment where you can share your own experiences, gain insights from others, and connect with individuals who have gone through similar situations.
 These groups provide a unique space for understanding and empathy since participants share a common lived experience.
 Social support and participating in support groups can help alleviate the symptoms often experienced following a traumatic event.

-While it may be tempting to withdraw from social and leisure activities you enjoyed before the incident, it’s important to make an effort to stay connected.
+While it may be tempting to withdraw from social and leisure activities you enjoyed before the incidents, it’s important to make an effort to stay connected.
 Participating in social and leisurely pursuits with others can provide a sense of normalcy and be a strong reminder that there is more to life than the trauma you have experienced.

 Remember, seeking support and being part of a social community does not imply weakness or dependence.
 It is a sign of strength and self-care, as it allows you to lean on others during challenging times and promotes a sense of belonging and understanding.
-Embrace the opportunity to connect with others and engage in activities that bring you joy, as these connections and experiences are invaluable on your path to recovery and healing.
+Embrace the opportunity to connect with others and engage in activities that bring you joy, as these connections and experiences are invaluable on your path to well-being.

 Thank you to our contributors